sgladstone/com.pogstone.contenttokens/README.md

 These tokens can be a time-saver when preparing email newsletters.
 If used in combination with the core Drupal Aggregator module, then CiviCRM can be used to send email blasts basted on virtually any content source.

-The content types listed are determined based on content types in your database associated with at least 1 published content item( ie a Drupal node or a WordPress post)
+The content types listed are determined based on content types in your database associated with at least 1 published content item. (ie a Drupal node or a WordPress post)

 This extension can be safely installed in CiviCRM under any CMS.
 However it will only add content tokens if running under Drupal or WordPress.